Short-Field Takeoff and Maximum Performance Climb

 Maximum Performance Climb

-2. Maintain takeoff power until reaching a safe maneuvering altitude.
+5. Maintain takeoff power and appropriate climb speed until reaching a safe maneuvering altitude.

 Safety Considerations for Short-Field Takeoffs